iamkirankumaryadav/Python/logging.md

 If we set the level to `logging.DEBUG` then we can see all log messages.

+By default logging is in append mode, we can override by `filemode = 'w'`

 Level | Value
 :--- | :---:
 NOTSET | `0`